BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/7_2_Running_a_Bitcoin_Script.md

    1. The execution did not get marked as invalid at any point, for example with a failed OP_VERIFY or the usage of a disabled opcode.
    2. The top item in the stack at the end of execution is true (non-zero).

-In the above example, the transaction would succeed because the stack has a `TRUE` at its top.
+In the above example, the transaction would succeed because the stack has a `True` at its top.
 But, it would be just as permissible to end with a full stack and the number `42` on top.

 ## Summary: Running a Bitcoin Script